Back to Blog

 Why This Schedule Matters for Canadian SUVs

 Canadian winters and roads are harsh.
 Salt, ice, and temperature swings stress SUV components.
 A proper maintenance schedule accounts for these conditions.
 It prevents failures that leave you stranded in winter and catches rust before it spreads.
+If this is part of your decision process, Spring Recovery: Healing Your Car from a Winter of Road Salt and Slush can help.

 How much does it cost to maintain a Canadian SUV annually?